Contextualising-Email-Archives/discovery-tool/README.md

 The Exploratory_data_analysis folder consists of a EDA.py file.
 This is best open in an ipython environment.
 Instructions are in the EDA_readme.txt within this folder.

+Please be aware that this folder is not supplied with requirements.txt as most of the versions have changed over the project duration and hardware resources used.
+Please follow the configuration needed for the bert-serving-client work on your machine.